hujhax/austin-improv-wiki/The 2014 Out of Bounds Comedy Festival.md

 ![[2014 OoB.jpg|The 2014 Out of Bounds logo.]]
-**The 2014 Out of Bounds Comedy Festival** is the thirteenth annual [[Out of Bounds Comedy Festival]].
+**The 2014 Out of Bounds Comedy Festival** was the thirteenth annual [[Out of Bounds Comedy Festival]].

 ## Summary
-Its advertising is chemistry-themed.
+Its advertising was chemistry-themed.

-The festival will run from from Tuesday 8/26/13 to Monday 9/1/13.
+The festival ran from from Tuesday 8/26/13 to Monday 9/1/13.

-The festival roast will feature [[Andy Crouch]].
+The festival roast featured [[Andy Crouch]].

 ## Acts
 ### Local Improv and Sketch Acts